SeanKilleen/seankilleen.github.io/_posts/2023-09-05-the-power-of-thinking-about-the-thing-after-the-thing.md

 I recently found a phrase I've started using that seems to resonate, and accurately reflects a lot of the success I've been able to attain so far over my career.
 It comes down to this:

-> Always be thinking about "the thing after the thing".
+## Always be thinking about "the thing after the thing".

+For every piece of work or process we touch, there is often a future state that benefits more if we take the time while doing that work to imagine that future state.

+## How Does This Show Up For Me?

-How does this manifest itself?
-Here are some examples for me:
+Here are some examples:

 | The Thing | What I do | Because the thing after the thing is: |
 | --------- | --------- | -------------------------- |